elsaVelazquez/airline_tweets_nlp/README.md

 In this system, each model makes a definite prediction (rather than probabilities), and each model votes towards the final outcome (one model, one vote).
 I experimented with a variety of ways to break the ties, but ultimately I got the best performance by allowing all ties to be broken by the Random Forest.

-This stacked model utilizing a voting system ended up being my best performing model, with an accuracy of `0.79` and an F1-Score of `0.73`.
+This ensemble model utilizing a voting system ended up being my best performing model, with an accuracy of `0.79` and an F1-Score of `0.73`.

 ### Final Results